bjucps/cps110-thinkcspy/_sources/03-Debugging/HowtoAvoidDebugging.rst

     .. tab:: Question

         Complete the statement below to compute the correct result for both test cases.
+After you think you've solved it correctly, check it by running it for both of the test cases above.

         .. activecode:: avoid_debug_1_src